 Through the workshop, student teams add value to their clients’ current and future programs through focused desk reviews, field research and analysis, and practical recommendations.
 The workshop encourages multidisciplinary approaches to development challenges.
-Organized by SIPA’s Economic and Political Development (EPD) concentration, the workshop collaborates with other SIPA concentrations, programs and specializations including Human Rights, Humanitarian Affairs, International Conflict Resolution, International Finance and Economic Policy, Technology, Media, and Communications, and UN Studies, and with other parts of the university including its regional institutes and the Earth Institute.
+Organized by SIPA’s Economic and Political Development (EPD) concentration, the workshop collaborates with other SIPA concentrations, and specializations including Gender and Public Policy; Human Rights and Humanitarian Affairs, International Conflict Resolution, International Finance and Economic Policy, International Organizations; Technology, Media, and Communications, and with other parts of the university including its regional institutes and the Earth Institute.
 The workshop also seeks opportunities to collaborate with universities and student researchers in the country where the client is located.

 Workshop Clients and Projects

 Workshop clients include national and local governments, NGOs, development agencies, corporations, research institutes and others.
 Past clients have found the workshop extremely valuable, and several have partnered with SIPA over a number of years.
-Previous workshop projects have included needs assessments, program evaluations, strategies for expanding existing projects, development of tools or guides, case studies, mapping exercises, facilitation of workshops and conferences, and other activities.
+Previous workshop projects have included needs and sector assessments, program evaluations, strategies for expanding existing projects, development of mobile apps, dashboards, tools, case studies, mapping exercises, facilitation of workshops and conferences, and other activities.